Quickstart for Users

 Python

-You can use either httpx or Requests to automatically handle 402 Payment Required responses and complete payment flows.
+Use x402.clients.httpx to automatically handle 402 Payment Required responses and complete payment flows with HTTPX.

 Error Handling